larryknaebelobsidian/kingdom/Proposition 143. The early church doctrine of the Kingdom is supported by “the Rest” or keeping of the Sabbath, mentioned by Paul..md

 tags:
   - toc
 ---
+# Proposition 143.
+The early church doctrine of the Kingdom is supported by “the Rest” or keeping of the Sabbath, mentioned by Paul.

 >If it can be shown that the Sabbath was regarded as typical of the Kingdom of the Messiah as covenanted, and of the Millennial era, and then if it is found that Paul adopts the phraseology current on this point and uses it, without change of meaning, in a way to confirm the opinions existing, it forms an additional argument in favor of the primitive view of the Kingdom.
 ### Jews viewed the kingdom as the seventh millenary of the world
 >Obs.
 1. Observe how the Jews believed on this subject.
 Bh.
 Newton has well stated (Dis. on Proph., p.
 587) on the thousand years of Rev. 20, “that the Jewish Church before John, and the Christian Church after him, have believed and taught that these one thousand years will be the seventh Millenary of the world.